Hangard: Religion

 The village church is dedicated to Saint Martin and was built in 1523.
 Under the Bell Tower is the tombstone of Frucourt, wife of Jacques de Roye, the Lord of Hangard Claire.
-She died April 25, 1523, and it is considered that she commissioned the Church.
+She died on 25 April 1523, and it is considered that she commissioned the Church.

 In 1612, the peel of two bells was installed and four new bells in 1786.
 An additional Bell was installed in 1839.
 Between 1670 and 1690, a number of inhabitants moved to Neunkirchen, Germany due to the persecution of protestants under Louis XIV.

 World War I

 During the First World War the village was caught up in the second battle of Villers-Bretonneux.
 A specific action at the village was called the battle of Hangard Wood.
-On March 28, 1918, the evacuation of the village is organized by Mr. Farcy teacher and Secretary of the City Hall of Hangard.
-Only Timothée Gaby remained with his wife until March 31.
+On 28 March 1918 the evacuation of the village was organized by Mr. Farcy teacher and Secretary of the City Hall of Hangard.
+Only Timothée Gaby remained with his wife until 31 March.